NakshatraSirohi/PEACE/README.md

   - `input_time` (list): List of kill timestamps.
 - **Outputs**:
   - Saves grouped intervals to a file named `grouping.txt`.
-- **Details**:
-  - Iterates through the timestamps and groups them based on a 20-second threshold.

 ### 5. `clipping(outputDir, input_video_path)`